 This is a ridiculous notion, of course, as many fears are.
 You need to get all the information you can possibly get about everything you think might be pertinent in order to come up with the best solution for your prospective clients.

 2. Some advisors don’t understand the significance of asking the why question.
-We are all trained to take an analytical approach to problem-solving and therefore we tend to take an analytical approach to selling as well.
+We are all trained to take an analytical approach to problem-solving and therefore we tend to take an analytical approach to

 The problem is that people don’t make buying decisions based on logic alone.